Logged in as user [Login] |

 Description of Historic Place

-The Bank of Nova Scotia building is a one-story steel frame, brick and sandstone masonry structure designed largely in the Modern Classical style, and located on two lots and a small portion of a third along the historic Stephen Avenue mall in downtown Calgary.
+The Bank of Nova Scotia building is a one-storey steel frame, brick and sandstone masonry structure designed largely in the Modern Classical style, and located on two lots and a small portion of a third along the historic Stephen Avenue mall in downtown Calgary.
 The facade is delineated by four pilasters.
 The rectangular window bays and front door are adorned with elaborate carving and bronze balconets.

 Heritage Value